break-free/fineract-unit-tests-openai/setup/README.md

 ## Fedora OS

+> **Warning**
+> The toolbox build script in its current state will attempt to find files from the `/root/` directory and match them.
+If you do not git clone into this directory the container will be misconfigured and unfit for use.
-1. Download the code from this repository.
+1. Download the code from this repository from your root directory.
 Note this includes the test files under `training/tests`.
 2. Get your OpenAI API key and add it to your environment.

     $ export OPENAI_API_KEY=<YOUR_KEY>